vidyasonawane/RahulMahale.io/content/blogs/Installing-and-configuring-chef-server.md

 Now go to browser and enter the IP or domain of your server you may get SSL Certificate error because it is not yet configured, so add the exception and proceed further.

-you will be redirected to the Chef-server webui Login Page
+you will be redirected to the Chef-server webUI Login Page

 enter the default username as admin